pimcore/pimcore/doc/Usage-of-tracking-manager.markdown

     * Tracks checkout complete
     * `$trackingManager->trackCheckoutComplete($order)`

+Depending on the used tracking service some of these actions might not be available.
-If one tracking service does not support a tracking action, the tracking action is ignored for this tracker.
+If so, the tracking action is ignored for this tracker.

 ### Configuration in `OnlineShopConfig.php`